hesoo132/TEA2025/README.md

 ## 🔎 Overview
 This project implements a **stereo audio amplifier circuit** based on the **TEA2025 IC**.
 The amplifier takes low-level audio signals (e.g., from a smartphone or MP3 player) and boosts them to drive external speakers.
-It was designed and simulated as part of the course **“컴퓨터를 이용한 회로 설계”**, showcasing practical analog circuit design skills.

 ---